Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 Step 4: Configure Natural Lip Sync

-Important: Use
+Important: Use a module constant or

 Step 5: Test Your Avatar